dromero1/University-Dynamics-ABMS/README.md

 ## Built with

-* [Repast Simphony 2.7](https://repast.github.io/) - The agent-based modeling and simulation platform
+* [Repast Simphony 2.7](https://repast.github.io/) - An agent-based modeling and simulation platform

 ## Authors